alonzi/MTG-Data/How-to-data/scalar-theory.md

 Then we could simply compare the value of this scalar for all the cards and make the correct selection.
 Of course this requires the collective knowledge of the universe, past, present, and future (CKotUPPaF).
 Which is something we will never have.
 So let's look at the difference between these two definitions and find some overlap.

 GIH WR contains information about how a card impacts your win rate and our imaginary scalar also contains information about how a card impacts our win rate.
 Some kernel of the information we are after is contained in GIH WR.
+And GIH WR is a knowable value.
+I can look it up.
 The question is ...

 ## Core question of Scalar Theory
 Is this context close enough to the context of the scalar?